Weaver ant: Nest building behaviour

-The weaver ant's ability to build capacious nests from living leaves has undeniably contributed to their ecological success.
+The weaver ants' ability to build capacious nests from living leaves has undeniably contributed to their ecological success.
 The first phase in nest construction involves workers surveying potential nesting leaves by pulling on the edges with their mandibles.
 When a few ants have successfully bent a leaf onto itself or drawn its edge toward another, other workers nearby join the effort.
 The probability of a worker joining the concerted effort is dependent on the size of the group, with workers showing a higher probability of joining when group size is large.
 When the span between two leaves is beyond the reach of a single ant, workers form chains with their bodies by grasping one another's petiole (waist).

 Multiple intricate chains working in unison are often used to ratchet together large leaves during nest construction.
 Once the edges of the leaves are drawn together, other workers retrieve larvae from existing nests using their mandibles.
 Upon reaching a seam to be joined, these workers tap the head of the clutched larvae, which causes them to excrete silk.
 They can only produce so much silk, so the larva will have to pupate without a cocoon.
 The workers then maneuver between the leaves in a highly coordinated fashion to bind them together.
-Weaver ant's nests are usually elliptical in shape and range in size from a single small leaf folded and bound onto itself to large nests consisting of many leaves and measure over half a meter in length.
+Weaver ants' nests are usually elliptical in shape and range in size from a single small leaf folded and bound onto itself to large nests consisting of many leaves and measure over half a meter in length.
 The time required to construct a nest varies depending on leaf type and eventual size, but often a large nest can be built in significantly less than 24 hours.
-Although weaver ant's nests are strong and impermeable to water, new nests are continually being built by workers in large colonies to replace old dying nests and those damaged by storms.
+Although weaver ants' nests are strong and impermeable to water, new nests are continually being built by workers in large colonies to replace old dying nests and those damaged by storms.